MileHacker Logo

 Seasonal Climate Patterns

-Summers (December to February) are hot and humid, with average highs around 30°C (86°F) plus common heavy, short-duration thunderstorms.
+Summers (Between december And february) are warm and muggy, with average highs around 30°C (86°F) plus common heavy, short-duration thunderstorms.
 Autumn (March to May) sees slightly moderating temperatures and decreasing humidity.
 Winters (From june To august) are mild and dry, with average highs around 25°C (77°F).
 Spring (September to November) brings rising temperatures and a return of rainfall.

 Visitor Seasons Overview

-High season typically runs from December to February (Brazilian summer holidays) and July (Brazilian winter school vacations), when the city is lively but can see higher prices and crowds.
-Shoulder seasons (March to May, September to November) balance pleasant weather with fewer tourists and moderate prices.
+High season typically runs from The period Of december to february (Brazilian summer holidays) and July (Brazilian winter school vacations), when the city is lively but can see higher prices and crowds.
+Shoulder seasons (March to May, September to November) balance pleasant weather with smaller crowds and reasonable prices.
 The low season (June and August, excluding July) offers cooler, drier weather and potentially lower accommodation prices.

 Ideal Timing for Activities